kthornbloom/Smoothslides/README.md

 #Smoothslides
 A responsive jQuery slideshow with beautiful Ken Burns type effects on each image.
-Created by <a href="https://twitter.com/kthornbloom" target="_blank">Kevin Thornbloom</a>
 <br>
 <a href="http://kthornbloom.github.io/Smoothslides/" target="_blank">Demo & Docs</a>